Haiyang-W/CAGroup3D/README.md

 - Official implementation based on [OpenPCDet](https://github.com/open-mmlab/OpenPCDet) is released.
 - 🔥 CAGroup3D is accepted at NeurIPS 2022.

+## TODO

+- [x] Implement CAGroup3D on OpenPCDet
+- [ ] Fix the bug of slow inference (180ms->400ms) in our OpenPCDet version.
+Paper report is mmdet3d version.

 ## Introduction
 This paper presents a novel two-stage fully sparse convolutional 3D object detection framework, named CAGroup3D.
 The proposed method first generates some high-quality 3D proposals by leveraging the class-aware local group strategy on the object surface voxels with the same semantic predictions, which considers semantic consistency and diverse locality abandoned in previous bottom-up approaches.
 Then, to recover the features of missed voxels due to incorrect voxel-wise segmentation, we build a fully sparse convolutional RoI pooling module to directly aggregate fine-grained spatial information from backbone for further proposal refinement.
 ## Requirements